dip-software/k8s-aws-bootstrap/README.md

 # bootstrap

-This project provides a baseline configuration for dev clusters.
+This project provides a baseline configuration for Kubernetes clusters.

 ## Clean Cluster Destruction